PipedreamHQ/pipedream/docs/docs/code/nodejs/README.md

 ### Dedupe data example

-This database is also useful for storing data from APIs from prior runs to prevent acting on duplicate data, or data that's been seen before.
+This database is also useful for storing data from prior runs to prevent acting on duplicate data, or data that's been seen before.

-For example, this workflows trigger contains an email address from a potential new customer.
+For example, this workflow's trigger contains an email address from a potential new customer.
 But we want to track all emails collected so we don't send a welcome email twice:

 ```javascript
 export default defineComponent({